What makes something funny?

 What’s your specific brand of comedy?
 In what ways are you intrinsically funny and where can you use technique to amplify areas where your comedy falls flat?
 This class will provide you with tools to understand the various genres of comedy, the techniques and tricks that have been used in the genre to build out the funny, and how your particular brand of funny fits in.

 With Lynn, you’ll decipher and explore the concepts of comedy with actors.
 Senses of humor are so varied, so let’s break it down to basics and find common denominators so that you can articulate what you find funny.
 This will help you define or sharpen your comedic voice and set you up for bringing your unique sense of humor to any audition or set.
-In class, you’ll do longform improv exercises and also work on an assigned scene.
+In class, you’ll do longform improv exercises.
 Get coaching from Lynn, including practical tips that you can immediately start applying in class and in future auditions.
 The class will also discuss loglines as a way of understanding the bigger picture of any comedy script.

 Lynn will guide you through nailing down the unique qualities of multi-cam comedy and how it’s different from other forms.
 Actors will be sent a multi-cam pilot script to read and analyze why certain jokes landed for them.
 You’ll work a scene in class from this pilot script and find points in the script to reinforce your on-camera choices.